This post may contain affiliate links, meaning, at no additional cost to you, I may earn a commission if you click through and make a purchase

 Ticonderoga Pencils

-Teachers love Ticonderoga Pencils and students do too!
+Teachers love Ticonderoga Pencils, and students do too!
 They even have a rap name; it’s Ticon.
 Let me tell you why they’re a teachers favorite.
-Several years ago our local discount store got in a shipment of pencils that looked normal, but every single one had pencil lead that was off-center and weak.
-Students spent half their day sharpening those pencils and they would only last about a day or two.
+Several years ago, our local discount store got in a shipment of pencils that looked normal, but every single one had pencil lead that was off-center and weak.
+Students spent half their day sharpening those pencils, and they would only last about a day or two.
 This does not happen with Ticonderogas!
 They have a solid lead core and quality wood surrounding for stability.
-Teachers love them because they help students write well, don’t need to be sharpened every 5 minutes and will last weeks, rather than days.
+Teachers love them because they help students write well, don’t need to be sharpened every 5 minutes, and will last weeks, rather than days.

 Crayola Crayons and Colored Pencils

 Crayola has been producing art supplies for kids for a very long time and that’s because they make a very good product.
 Elementary school teachers love Crayola crayons and colored pencils because of that quality.
 They are easy for kids to use; the colors spread well across the paper (not ripping it!) and the colors are brighter.
 They’re also harder to break.
-All of this leads to… not having to replace them at the end of September.
+All of this leads to… not having to replace them by the end of September.

 Mr. Sketch Markers